+Each home has electricity, heat and air conditioning and the village will share a bathroom building.
+The homes are connected by concrete walkways, with green space for container gardening and privacy fencing.
+The other providers in the CoC have been eagerly watching this project unfold and possibly exploring similar housing options in other locations.
 Aside from the above-mentioned project, the CoC and its participating programs are always interested in the discovery and acquisition of non-congregate shelter.
-Unfortunately, a lack of affordable housing in this area is not helping this particular cause.
+Unfortunately, a lack of affordable housing in still quite limited.
 During regular client update meetings among CoC member organizations, available housing is discussed and referrals are made if housing is currently available.